timeplus-io/docs/docs/quickstart.md

 ## Step 1: Sign up for a Timeplus account {#step1}

-Let's start by creating an account for [Timeplus Cloud](https://timeplus.cloud).
-Currently Google or Microsoft Single Sign-On (SSO) are supported.
+Let's start by creating an account for [Timeplus Cloud](https://us.timeplus.cloud/).
+Currently, Google or Microsoft Single Sign-On (SSO) are supported.
 Please choose a work email or Google/Microsoft account to sign up.
 It usually takes less than 2 minutes to get the account setup and have the first [workspace](glossary#workspace) created.

 ![Signup](/img/signup_screen.png)